ZakiNata/ASOSMA/React/README.md

 --- | ---
 docs | React Documentation & Website
 eslint-rules | This is a dummy npm package that allows us to treat it as an eslint-plugin.
-It's not actually published, nor are the rules here useful for users of react
+It's not actually published, nor are the rules here useful for users of react fixtures | Test fixtures flow | declarations mock | mock objects packages | packages used in react scripts | scripts directory src | contains the src code of react divided itself into child directories by category and usage